fabiangreffrath/woof/README.md

 This is how this project was born.

 Many additions and improvements to this source port were taken from fraggle's [Chocolate Doom](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom), taking advantage of its exceptional portability, accuracy and compatibility.

+Special thanks to @rfomin and @ceski-1 for implementing the more advanced features of this port, and @JNechaevsky and @MrALaux for helping to port back some useful features from their own source port projects!

 # Legalese